 4 Consider implementation of a maximum shop tenancy size which restricts a discount department store or other major non-food based anchor 'shop' tenant in the Shepparton North centre (similar to that applied to a supermarket in Riverside Plaza).
 5 Once the location of an expanded Commercial 1 Zone in Shepparton North is identified, develop an urban design framework or similar assessment that provides appropriate guidance on how the centre can develop in a manner that provides a high-level of amenity to shoppers and is consistent with best-practice activity centre development guidelines.
 If required, apply a Development Plan Overlay (DPO) or similar mechanism to the Shepparton North centre.
 6 Allow for the development of a small local centre in association with the new North-East residential growth area.
 This centre will meet local convenience needs only, and will not include uses (such as a full-line supermarket) that would be more appropriately located in the Shepparton North centre.
 Rowe Street East 1 Recognise the exclusion of Rowe Street East from the Shepparton CBD, and that the broad set of directions for the CBD outlined in this Strategy do not necessarily apply to this area.
 2 Continue to apply the specific set of strategic policy guidelines contained in the Shepparton CBD Strategy to what was then defined as Precinct 9 - Rowe Street East.
-3 Ensure that future development of the Rowe Street East centre is consistent with its role and function as a neighbourhood activity centre, and discourage major non-food shop and entertainment functions (such as cinema).
+3 Ensure that future development of the Rowe Street East centre is consistent with its role and function as a neighbourhood activity centre, and discourage major non- food shop and entertainment functions (such as cinema).
 Consider amending the Activity Centre Zone applying to Rowe Street East to avoid this outcome.
 Enterprise Corridors 1 Encourage Enterprise Corridors as locations for a wide range of businesses seeking large sites with high levels of exposure to passing trade and which are not necessarily appropriate for an activity centre location.
-Support the growth and development of homemaker retail, showrooms, trade supplies and other 1 complementary uses in Enterprise Corridors.
+Support the growth and development of homemaker retail, showrooms, trade supplies and other complementary uses in Enterprise Corridors.
 Ensure such growth and development is in a manner that reflects an appropriate urban design outcome in view of the important gateway location to urban Shepparton of the three Enterprise Corridors.
-2 3 important gateway location to urban Shepparton of the three Enterprise Corridors.
+1 2 Encourage Enterprise Corridors as locations for a wide range of businesses seeking large sites with high levels of exposure to passing trade and which are not necessarily appropriate for an activity centre location.
+Support the growth and development of homemaker retail, showrooms, trade supplies and other complementary uses in Enterprise Corridors.
+Ensure such growth and development is in a manner that reflects an appropriate urban design outcome in view of the 2 Encourage Enterprise Corridors as locations for a wide range of businesses seeking large sites with high levels of exposure to passing trade and which are not necessarily appropriate for an activity centre location.
+Support the growth and development of homemaker retail, showrooms, trade supplies and other complementary uses in Enterprise Corridors.
+Ensure such growth and development is in a manner that reflects an appropriate urban design outcome in view of the important gateway location to urban Shepparton of the three Enterprise Corridors.
 Recognise the popularity of homemaker retail and the specific site criteria in terms of site size, location, exposure and access, etc. Encourage homemaker development which promotes integration with adjacent land uses and which contributes to the overall attractiveness of Enterprise Corridors as a location to